desenvolvedorIcotrade/App.bot/blog/_posts/2018-04-11-javascript-security-updates.md

 date:   2018-04-11 07:00:00 +0100
 ---

-Dependabot now creates pull requests in response to security vulnerabilities in Node packages. 🕵️‍♀️
+Dependabot now creates pull requests immediately in response to security advisories for Node packages. 🕵️‍♀️

 Here's how it works:
 - Dependabot polls [The Node Security Working Group's database][node-security-wg],